-Because rather than simply extinguishing the obligation to pay most unsecured debts, you develop a repayment plan and make payments on the plan over a 3 or 5 year period.
+Because rather than simply extinguishing the obligation to pay most unsecured debts, you develop a repayment plan and make payments on the plan over a 3 or 5-year period.
 Generally, the balances on unsecured debts that would be dischargeable in Chapter 7 can still be discharged if you successfully complete payments on your Chapter 13 bankruptcy plan.
 If you can qualify under the means test for a Chapter 7 bankruptcy, you may still benefit from filing a Chapter 7 bankruptcy even if you have significant financial obligations that are non-dischargeable.
-A Chapter 7 may provide a means to free up available financial resources to pay liabilities that are not dischargeable.
+Chapter 7 may provide a means to free up available financial resources to pay liabilities that are not dischargeable.

 One effective strategy might be to file a Chapter 7 bankruptcy to discharge unsecured debt that qualify for bankruptcy and then file a subsequent Chapter 13 bankruptcy so that you can make payments on the past due balances on non-dischargeable debt.
 This strategy can buy you time to get current on these obligations while you are under the protection of bankruptcy.
 This may even let you get back in good standing on certain non-dischargeable obligations like student loans.
 Sometimes you can get student loans out of default status by using a Chapter 13 bankruptcy plan.

 The fundamental point is that bankruptcy can offer help to many people who think that they are not a good candidate for bankruptcy relief.
 You never know until you ask – and our attorneys will be happy to discuss your potential options.
 Our experienced Florida bankruptcy attorneys offer a free consultation so that we can evaluate your situation and advise you regarding the best debt relief approach to your situation.
-Call us today at Ayo and Iken to schedule your confidential free consultation at 1-800-469-3486 or email us.